-The revised 2020 edition of Gadens’ Doing Business in Australia guide provides foreign investors with an overview of the Australian business, economic and regulatory environment, and practical advice on how to go about setting up and doing business in Australia.
+The revised 2022 edition of Gadens’ Doing business in Australia guide provides foreign investors with an overview of the Australian business, economic and regulatory environment, as well as practical advice on how to go about setting up and doing business in Australia.

 There are important considerations for foreign investors to make when deciding on how to enter the Australian market.
 Whether it’s the choice between establishing a new company, registering as a foreign company or acquiring an existing company, each option has its own regulatory and tax considerations.

 Our guide provides an overview of Australia’s laws and regulatory bodies, addresses threshold considerations investors face in entering the Australian market and provides a summary of some of the rules and regulations that apply to everyday business activities in Australia.

 At Gadens, we use our legal expertise and commercial acumen to facilitate international companies entering the Australian market as well as those in Australia wanting to expand into international markets.
 For more information on what we do for international clients, visit the International page on our website.

 Doing business in Australia serves as an overview only and should not be used as a substitute for specific legal advice on the application of Australian law.
 Please get in touch with our team to discuss any queries regarding entering the Australian market and doing business in Australia.

 The guide is current as at 1 February 2022.